r-hub/blog/content/post/2021-01-05-oauth2/index.md

 ### Secret access token, secret refresh token

-Now if you are storing your HTTP interactions to disk e.g. if using the vcr package for http testing, you will need to know how the secrets are used in HTTP request.
+Now if you are storing your HTTP interactions to disk e.g. if using the [vcr package for HTTP testing](https://books.ropensci.org/http-testing/vcr.html), you will need to know how the secrets are used in HTTP request.
 Often,

 -   access tokens are passed in the Authorization header;
 -   refresh tokens are passed in a query string.